jayanthkoushik/alphanet/paper/appendix.md

 # Additional Results

-This document contains additional analysis, as well as results on the
+This section contains additional analysis, as well as results on the
-\ac{LTR} model [@2022.Kong.Alshammari].
+\ac{LTR} model\ [@2022.Kong.Alshammari].
 The included results are

 * Per-split accuracy with varying number of nearest numbers computed using Euclidean and cosine distance